 Low-cost alcove showers are often made with acrylic or fiberglass surround panels, which are installed over a shower floor consisting of a prefabricated acrylic base.
-Those surround walls are perfectly serviceable, but they are essentially plastic and thus not all that attractive.
-At some point, you may want to replace those low-cost surround panels with something more stylish.
+These kits are perfectly serviceable, but they are essentially made of plastic, and not very attractive.
+At some point, you may want to remodel your walk-in shower and replace it with something more stylish.

 Anatomy of a Tiled Shower

 Installation of ceramic tile on the walls of a shower alcove is much like tiling any wall surface, but because these areas are subject to constant moisture, you need to take special precautions to seal the wall against moisture penetration.
 Ceramic tile should never be applied directly to drywall in any situation—and especially in a shower, where moisture is likely to penetrate eventually.

 Tiling shower walls is really no harder than any other form of ceramic tile installation—which is to say that it is a moderately advanced project.
 Tiling walls is somewhat more difficult than tiling floors, and careful layout of the tile job is essential in the tight space of a shower alcove.
 There is a considerable amount of tile cutting required, and drilling holes in tiles for shower fittings is frequently necessary.
 This is a project best suited for DIYers who have had a successful experience with tiling and who have a good degree of patience.

 DIYers willing to tackle the job can enjoy considerable cost savings, as the primary cost of a professional installation lies in the labor, not the materials.